eunomia-bpf/nvbit-tutorial/tools/opcode_hist/README.md

 ## Code Structure

-Like other NVBit tools, `opcode_hist` consists of two main components:

-- `opcode_hist.cu` – Host code that:
-  - Maps instruction opcodes to unique IDs
-  - Inserts instrumentation for each instruction
-  - Aggregates and prints the histogram after kernel execution
+- `opcode_hist.cu` – Host code that maps instruction opcodes to unique IDs, inserts instrumentation for each instruction, and aggregates and prints the histogram after kernel execution

-- `inject_funcs.cu` – Device code that:
-  - Executes on the GPU for each instruction
-  - Updates histogram counters in managed memory
+- `inject_funcs.cu` – Device code that executes on the GPU for each instruction and updates histogram counters in managed memory

 ## How It Works: Host Side (opcode_hist.cu)